 - Language/Learning Disabled (LLD): is a self-contained comprehensive program which provides intensive instruction in all core content subject areas.
 Students in this program are characterized as having significant learning deficits in one or more subject areas or delayed expressive and receptive language skills. - Multiply Disabled (MD): is a self-contained comprehensive program that provides intensive instruction, along with functional and social skills.
 Students in this program present with two or more disabling conditions.
-Often, intensive related services such as speech/language, physical therapy, and occupational therapy are required. - Behaviorally Disabled (BD): is a small, self-contained, comprehensive program that provides instruction in all core content areas.
+Often, intensive related services such as speech/language, physical therapy, and occupational therapy are required. - Emotional Regulation Impairment (ERI): is a small, self-contained, comprehensive program that provides instruction in all core content areas.
 Individual and group counseling is provided to help address the students' inability to deal appropriately with behaviors and feelings.
 Students in this program are characterized as having severe behavior problems which impact on learning. - Autistic: is a small, self-contained, comprehensive program which provides intensive instruction to student.
 Students in this program receive intensive speech/language services and may receive instruction using the Discrete Trial Program which breaks down each task into small sequential steps. - Pre-School Disabled: Several classes serve children ages three through five.
-These full day sessions provide social skills, self-regulation, school readiness, pre-academics, self-help skills, gross motor, fine motor, and receptive and expressive language development. - Resource: these classes provide individual or small group instruction to students with disabilities who do not require as restrictive an environment as the self-contained students. - General Educational Support Staff (GESS): GESS is a paraprofessional located within the general education classroom that provides assistance to classified students under the direction of the classroom teacher.
-The paraprofessional can offer services such as, but not limited to, redirection back on task, copying of class notes, rephrasing or repeating directions, organizing assignments, and reinforcing previously taught materials. - In-Class Support: In-Class Support is for students who can be placed in the mainstream classes with specific support and modification in that class.
+These full day sessions provide social skills, self-regulation, school readiness, pre-academics, self-help skills, gross motor, fine motor, and receptive and expressive language development. - Resource: these classes provide individual or small group instruction to students with disabilities who do not require as restrictive an environment as the self-contained students. - In-Class Support: In-Class Support is for students who can be placed in the mainstream classes with specific support and modification in that class.
 Elementary resource programs provide support instruction or replacement instruction in the areas of Language Arts and Mathematics.